jmvanel/semantic_forms/scala/forms_play/README.md

 - 7. use HTTP HEAD to distinguish content types, and have different hyperlinks and styles for HTML, RDF, and image URL's
 - 8. data validation in JS or Scala.JS
 - 9. creating or editing URI's : propose URI's in relation with rdfs:domain class value
-- 10 simple vocab' to specify properties in form
+- 10 simple vocab' to specify properties in form - DONE
 - 11 button to remove a triple

 Integrate non-blocking: Future, Iteratee Enumerator